ovh/docs/pages/public_cloud/public_cloud_network_services/getting-started-06-faq/guide.en-gb.md

 It is up to the customer to monitor the load balancer using the metrics feature and to change the flavor accordingly.

-### In a Public to Public architecture, which component shall be sized for the outbound traffic ?
+### In a Public to Public architecture, which component shall be sized for the outbound traffic?

 In a Public to Public architecture, the outbound traffic is managed by the Gateway component.
-Hence if you use that architecture, you should size Gateway accordingly.
+If you use that architecture, you should size Gateway accordingly.

 ## Gateway